 Sheffield Brewery Company – Burton Road

 The brewery is located in the former Blanco Polish factory, which supplied the British troops in World War Two.
 Beer has been brewed here since 2006, on kit arranged on the traditional tower principle.
 For quite a few years the output was mainly traditional session beers, however the range has become more varied and modern in recent times.
 The bar in the brewery was rescued from a student halls of residence that has since been demolished and fits in style with the Victorian building.
-It opens to the public on the first weekend of the month when Peddlers Market is on along with some other special events.
+It opens to the public most Fridays and Saturdays

 Get there: bus 7,8.
 Nearest tram stop Shalesmoor.